BananMango/Algorithms_DataStructures/README.md

 * **Dict** class represents a dictionary, or mapping, from a set of distinct keys to associated values.
 ______________________________________________________________________________________________________________________________
 * **Array** is a low-level concept of various “sequence” classes, namely the built-in list, tuple, and str classes.
 There is significant commonality between these classes, most notably: each supports indexing to access an individual element of a sequence, using a syntax such as seq[k]
-  * Although a list has a particular length when constructed, the class allows us to add elements to the list, with no    apparent limit on the overall capacity of the list.
-To provide this abstraction, Python relies on an algorithmic sleight of hand known as a dynamic array.
+  * Although a list has a particular length when constructed, the class allows us to add elements to the list, with no
+  apparent limit on the overall capacity of the list.
+To provide this abstraction, Python relies on an algorithmic sleight of hand known as a **dynamic array**.
+  __Implementation of dynamic array__
+  1.Allocate a new array B with larger capacity.
+  2. Set B[i] = A[i], for i = 0,...,n−1, where n denotes current number of items.
+  3. Set A = B, that is, we henceforth use B as the array supporting the list.
+  4. Insert the new element in the new array.

 * **Stack**: implemented using Python list with space usage of O(n) and running time of all operations of O(1)